studium-ahaus/dices/README.md

 ## 🚀 How to use
 #### 1. Download the latest release
-Download the latest release binary [here](https://github.com/studium-ahaus/dices/releases)
+Download the latest built binary [here](https://github.com/studium-ahaus/dices/blob/master/build/dices.zip)

 #### 2. Run the program
 Run the program using the command ```python dices.zip```.